sub-convert¶

 Caveats¶

-Additionally tools like Subtitle Edit do exists, which will always be more accurate and stable due to the sheer amount of work already poured into the project.
+Tools like Subtitle Edit do exists, which will always be more accurate and stable due to the sheer amount of work already poured into the project.

 Benefits¶